 Instructions

-- Spoon the batter into the donut cavities or for ease, I highly recommend using a large zipped-top bag.
-Cut a corner off the bottom of the bag and pipe the batter into each donut cup, filling about halfway.
+- Spoon the batter into the donut cavities or, for ease, I recommend transferring the batter into a large zipped-top bag.
+Cut a corner off the bottom of the bag and pipe the batter into each donut cavity, filling each about halfway.

-- Bake for 10-11 minutes or until the edges and tops are lightly browned.
-To test, poke your finger into the top of the donut.
-If the donut bounces back, they’re done.
-Cool donuts in the pan for 2 minutes then transfer to a wire rack.
-Re-grease the pan and bake the remaining donut batter. *For mini donuts, bake in a mini donut pan for 8-9 minutes.
-Cool donuts for at least 10 minutes before icing them.
+- Cool donuts in the pan for 2 minutes then transfer to a cooling rack.
+Re-grease the pan and bake the remaining donut batter. *For mini donuts, bake in a mini donut pan for 8โ9 minutes.
+Cool donuts for at least 10 minutes before icing them.*

 Notes